-The Kerry Short Film Bursary is in place to foster talent and activity in filmmaking in County Kerry and is generously funded by Kerry County Council and the Arts Council of Ireland and is administrated by Screen Kerry, the Kerry Film Office.
+The Kerry Short Film Bursary is in place to encourage talent and activity in filmmaking in the county.
+It is funded by Kerry County Council Arts Service & the Arts Council of Ireland and is administrated by Screen Kerry, the Kerry Film Office.
 The Bursary is for a short drama or documentary film of 10 to 12 minutes duration to be shot in the county.

-Also, a core member of each team applying for the bursary, ie Writer/ Director/ Producer, must be from or living in Kerry.
+A core member of each creative team applying for the bursary, ie Writer/ Director/ Producer, must be from or living in Kerry.

-This Bursary is highly competitive and we are asking for the widest range of stories possible.
+This Bursary is highly competitive and each year we ask for the widest range of stories possible.
 We are interested in screenplays that reflect aspects of Irish experience across different generations/gender/ethnicities & class that tell a broad story of Irish experience.
-It is important that Kerry features on screen and so is worth high-lighting locations you are thinking of using.
+It is important that Kerry features on screen and so it is worth high-lighting locations you are thinking of using.
 (A selection of locations is available on www.screenkerry.ie/locations)

-The successful team are encouraged to hire local crew to work on the shoot & a crew list is available from the Screen Kerry office.
+The successful team are encouraged to hire local crew to work on the shoot.
+A crew list is available from the Screen Kerry office.
 You can view the existing guidelines & 2023 application form here:

 In 2022, Writer/Director Katie McNeice and Maggie Ryan, Producer with Escape Pod Media, were awarded the Bursary for their Irish language film "Focail Baile Croí", currently in post-production.
 The previous year, Mo O'Connell of 3 Hot Whiskeys Productions won the Bursary with her film about the relationship between a local sheep farmer and a young girl in Direct Provision.
 "Haven" is currently on the Festival circuit.